axionaxprotocol/axionax-core/TOKENOMICS.md

 ---

-**Note**: Token allocation and economics are subject to regulatory review and may be adjusted before mainnet launch.
+**Note**: Token allocation and economics are subject to change based on DAO governance and regulatory review.

-Last Updated: 2025-01-21 | v1.5.0
+Last Updated: 2025-10-24 | v1.6.0